hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 `iperf -c` *`<IP address>`* `-d -p 5701`

-The output should include connection information such as the IP addresses, transfer speed, and bandwidth.
+The output should include connection information, such as the IP addresses, transfer speed, and bandwidth.
 Otherwise, if the output says `No route to host`, it means a network connection problem exists.

 <br></br>

 ## How do I choose keys properly?

-When you store a key & value in a distributed Map, Hazelcast serializes the key and value, and stores the byte array version of them in local ConcurrentHashMaps.
+When you store a key and value in a distributed Map, Hazelcast serializes the key and value, and stores the byte array version of them in local ConcurrentHashMaps.
 These ConcurrentHashMaps use `equals` and `hashCode` methods of byte array version of your key.
 It does not take into account the actual `equals` and `hashCode` implementations of your objects.
 So it is important that you choose your keys in a proper way.

 Implementing `equals` and `hashCode` is not enough, it is also important that the object is always serialized into the same byte array.
 All primitive types like String, Long, Integer, etc. are good candidates for keys to be used in Hazelcast.
 An unsorted Set is an example of a very bad candidate because Java Serialization may serialize the same unsorted set in two different byte arrays.